joesmith1310/dupeify/README.md

 ### GET /api/dupes/:id

 Expects the mongoose id of a designer product as a url parameter.
 Responds with a list of JSON objects each representing a product match from the Dupe database.
 Note: This does not return a list of the dupe products themselves but a list of match information objects i.e. designerid, dupeid, category 1 match, category 2 match etc.

+### GET /api/dupesList/:id
+Expects the mongoose id of a designer product as a url parameter.
+Repsonds with a list of JSON objects each representing a dupe match of the designer product.
+So this returns an array of dupe products of that specific designer product.

+### GET /api/product/:id

+Expects the mongoose id of a product as a url parameter.
+Responds with the product that matches the product ID.

+### DELETE /api/product/:id

+Expects the mongoose id of a product as a url parameter.
+The corresponding product gets deleted from the database.

+### PATCH /api/product/:id/:feature
+Expects the moongoose id of a product as url parameter and feature as the second parameter. ( i.e either as featured or popular).
+This toggles the product feature and popular status so that the featured one become unfeatured and the popular one become unpopular and vice versa.

+### POST /api/register

+### POST /api/suggestion
+Expects a json object in the request body with the following structure:

+{
+    "userid": ObjectId,
+    "type": String,
+    "brand": String,
+    "name": String,
+    "comment": String,
+    "isdesigner": Boolean,
+    "approved": int (0,1,-1)
+}

+Creates a suggestion in the database with the above fields.

+### GET /api/suggestion/:uid
+Expects the mongoose id of a User as a url parameter.
+Responds with all the suggestions that the User created.

+### GET /api/suggestion
+Returns a list of  pending suggestions.

+### PATCH /api/suggestion
+Update suggestion based on suggestion id and changes the status to either approved(1), pending(0) or rejected (-1).

+### /api/get-like

+### POST /api/like

+### POST /api/get-like-percentage

+### POST /api/get-like-user

+### DELETE /api/user/:id
+Expects the mongoose id of a User as a url parameter and deletes the user from the database.